 These earbuds have a lot more latency than typical Bluetooth headsets.
 At 375ms of latency, they are not suitable for watching movies and gaming.

 The JBL Free are decent mixed usage headphones with an above-average sound quality.
 They are compact truly wireless in-ears that you can have on you at all times and they're stable enough for sports and casual use.
 However, their unique shape will not be as comfortable for all users and they have a couple of reliability issues with their wireless Bluetooth connection compared to some of the other truly wireless in-ears below.
 See also our recommendations for the best truly wireless earbuds and the best wireless earbuds for running.

-The JBL Free are slightly better truly wireless headphones than the Jaybird bird Run but have a lot more flaws with their wireless connection which may be a deal breaker for some.
-They Jaybird have a customizable sound so you can adjust them to match what you're listening to.
-They also have a bit more tip option and sizes which make them slightly more comfortable than the JBL Free.
+The JBL Free are slightly better truly wireless headphones than the Jaybird Run, but have a lot more flaws with their wireless connection, which may be a deal breaker for some.
+The Jaybird have a customizable sound, so you can adjust them to match what you're listening to.
+They also have a bit more tip options and sizes, which make them slightly more comfortable than the JBL Free.
 On the other hand, the Free have a better-balanced default sound quality.
 They also come with a better case that's slightly more portable overall and provides a longer battery life than the Run.

 The Sony WF-1000X are great looking and well-built truly wireless headphones.
 They're one of the only truly wireless designs with active noise cancellation but unfortunately, they do not block as much noise as the passive isolation of the JBL Free.
 They also sound a bit worse with a slightly sharp sound quality that won't be ideal for more critical listeners.
 They also have a terrible latency performance, which makes them one of the worst headphones for watching videos, although the JBL are not much better.
 The Sonys have a more premium design than the JBLs but overall, the Free are a bit better priced for their performance and would be the superior choice for most users.